chrdoe/chrdoe.github.io/_pages/teaching.md

 Lecturer
 ======
+2024: [lecturer] for a workshop on **Fieldwork and audio-visual data collection** for graduate students of the RTG 2636 ``form-meaning mismatches'', Georg-August-Universität Göttingen.

 2024: [lecturer] for **Einführung in eine nicht-indoeuropäische Sprache: Komnzo** at Universität Regensburg.

 2019: [lecturer] for **Verb morphology in Papuan languages** at Universität zu Köln.